bcbio/bcbio-nextgen/docs/contents/bulk_rnaseq.md

 ## Workflow

-This example aligns and creates count files for use with downstream analyses using a subset of the SEQC data from the [FDA's Sequencing Quality Control project](http://www.fdaseqc.org/).
+This example processes 6 RNA-seq samples from the [FDA's Sequencing Quality Control project](http://www.fdaseqc.org/).

-### 1. Install STAR index
+### 1. Install STAR index (if there is no STAR in the current bcbio installation)
 ```bash
 bcbio_nextgen.py upgrade -u skip --genomes hg38 --aligners star --cores 10
 ```